42-AI/Python-Bootcamp-Corrections/correction_01.md

 		This should fix john OR return a fixed copy of john

-	- The following account is corrupted because it has an even number of attributes.
+	- The following account is corrupted because it has an even number of attributes:
 		```python
 		john = Account(
 			'William John',